1,2,3-Trichloropropane

 1,2,3-Trichloropropane (TCP) is an organic compound with the formula CHCl(CH2Cl)2.
 It is a colorless liquid that is used as a solvent and in other specialty applications.

 Production

 1,2,3-Trichloropropane is produced by the addition of chlorine to allyl chloride.
 TCP also may be produced as a by-product also is produced in significant quantities as an unwanted by-product of the production of other chlorinated compounds such as epichlorohydrin and dichloropropene.

 Uses

-Historically, TCP has been used as a paint or varnish remover, a cleaning and degreasing agent, and a solvent.
+Historically, TCP has been used as a paint or varnish remover, a cleaning and degreasing agent, an anaesthetic and a solvent.
 It is also used as an intermediate in the production of hexafluoropropylene.
 It is a crosslinking agent for polysulfide polymers and sealants.

 Effects of exposure

 Humans can be exposed to TCP by inhaling its fumes or through skin contact and ingestion.
 TCP is recognized in California as a human carcinogen, and extensive animal studies have shown that it causes cancer.
 Short term exposure to TCP can cause throat and eye irritation and can affect muscle coordination and concentration.
 Long term exposure can affect body weight and kidney function.